Coal mining in Brazil: History

 Coal was discovered in the southern region of Brazil in 1822, and in the city of Lauro Müller in the state of Santa Catarina, Brazil in 1827 by an English company.
 The industry was underdeveloped until the middle of the 20th century, however, because the coal was of poor quality and expensive to transport domestically.
 Therefore, higher quality and cheaper coal was imported from England and Germany.

-It was not until World War I that the mining industry in southern Brazil began to take off.
-Railway lines were extended, and a number of new mining companies were created.
-Getúlio Vargas’s government furthered the spur in coal exploration with its policies mandating the use of domestic coal.
-By 1960, there were more than twenty exploration mines in the Santa Catarina region.

-The petroleum crisis of 1973 further spurred the industry's growth.
-As a result, Brazil's coal mining processes underwent technological modernization and greater concern for the effects of coal exploitation, cleaning, transportation, mining, and combustion on human and environmental health.
-In spite of these advancements, though, low quality coal production continued to be characterized by poor working conditions and little regard for environmental and health impacts.